Cordtus/lazy-loadbalancer/README.md

 ## Logging

-Logs are stored in the `./logs` directory, with separate files for each module (balancer, crawler, api).
+Logs are stored in the `./logs` directory, with separate files for each module (balancer, crawler, app).
+The log level can be configured in the `config.js` file.

 ## Directory Structure